onahchinecheremb/GLOBAL-SUPERSTORE-REVENUE-SALES-PERFORMANCE-DASHBOARD/README.md

 ## Introduction and Overview

-*The global superstore Revenue and Sales performance dataset*  is a dataset that is generated from a retail superstores across states in United state.
+*The global superstore Revenue and Sales performance dataset*  is a dataset that is generated from a retail superstores across states in United states.
 This project analyzes four years (2015–2018) of the Global Superstore dataset using Excel, SQL Server Management Studio (SSMS) and Microsoft Power BI.